IgniteUI/help-topics/topics/01_General-and-Getting-Started/13_Using-IgniteUI-controls-in-different-time-zones.md

 # Using %%ProductName%% controls in different time zones

 ##Introduction
-Users of a web application are often in a different time zone than the web server and in some circumstances you may want to render the server-based date values adjusted to the client's time zone.
-In this topic you learn to customize the `enableUTCDates` property in the `igGrid`, `igDatePicker` and `igDateEditor` to display and edit date values that reflect the client's time zone.
+Users of a web application are often in a different time zone than the web server and in some circumstances you may want to render the server-based date values adjusted to the client's time zone or to other specific time zone.
+It also important to properly format dates while transferring them between server and client.
+In this topic you learn to customize the `enableUTCDates` and `displayTimeOffset` properties in the `igGrid`, `igDatePicker` and `igDateEditor` to display and edit date values that reflect the client's time zone.

 ##Configuring Client-Side Dates

-When enabled, the `EnableUTCDates` option allows dates to be formatted as UTC dates on the client side.
-As a date value is received from the server it goes through a formatter function to display the date.
-If `enableUTCDates` is set to false, the final result returns date values via the standard date object methods (getFullYear(), getMonth(), getDate(),getHours() etc.) and if set to true UTC equivalents ( getUTCFullYear(), getUTCMonth(), getUTCDate(), getUTCHours() etc.) are used.
-Therefore, when the option is enabled the dates received from the server are converted to UTC.

-There are some distinctive behaviors to consider when used with specific controls.
+The `igDateEditor` and `igDatePicker` propose several options, which allows to properly handles dates in the different time zones.
+The properties below describe how the both editors show dates and how they serialize them, in order to be transferred correctly.
+-	`displayTimeOffset` - gets/sets time zone offset from UTC, in minutes.
+The client date values are displayed with this offset instead of the local one, which are automatically transformed by the client browser.
+If you want to display UTC dates, then the value needs to be set to 0.
+-	`enableUTCDates` - is not related anymore to the display value of the editor, it only cares of how the date will be serialized.
+Enables/Disables serializing client date as UTC ISO 8061 string instead of using the local time and zone values.
+The option is only applied in "date" dataMode.
+The enableUTCDates option can be used to output an UTC ISO string instead.
+For example 10:00 AM from a client with local offset of 5 hours ahead of GMT will be serialized as: "2016-11-11T10:00:00+05:00".
+This is when the option gets the default ‘false’ value.
+Otherwise the date will use the ISO UTC format: “2016-11-11T05:00:00Z”

+For more information of how you can migrate editors, configured with enableUTCDates option, from 16.2 to 17.1 follow the [Migrate enableUTCDates option in 17.1][Migrating enableUTCDate option in 17.1](Migrating-enableUTCDates-option-in-17-1.html) document.

 ##igGrid/igHierarchicalGrid